 - JU works with the Jacksonville Zoo to show behind the scenes scientific research and expeditions

 River Wise, a ceramic mural capturing the real world drama of native species and their environment by Tiffany Gonzelez, a candidate for the MFA in Visual Arts.
 This interdisciplinary project included participates from our undergraduate students in ceramics and the graduate students in marine science, mentored by Dr. Quint White!

 - Cumberland Island Gopher Tortoises, Dr. John Enz, and undergraduate Alexandria Gagne are featured on television series Rock the Park.
 See the episode here.
 And read a story here

 - Dr. Jeremy Stalker gives oceanographic insight regarding the El Faro Tragedy:

 - 'Swimming Pool Parasite' with Dr. Andy Ouellette on 'The Chat'

-- Dr. Quint White participated in the April 18 TEDx Salon: River City Renaissance.
+- Biologist Dr. Andy Ouellette discusses flesh-eating bacteria with 'The Chat' Dr. Quint White participated in the April 18 TEDx Salon: River City Renaissance.

 If you need an accessible transcript of one of the videos on this page, please contact us.